 Like I said, I don't want to write a novel, but you also said a mouthful when you talked about all of this and masculinity.
 In short, I'd invite you to unpack some of the ideas you might have about masculinity.
 There is no "perfect picture" of what that is, and if you had one, it was an ideal, a fantasy, not real life.
 Men, like women, vary a lot, and so masculinity, like femininity, varies a lot.
 Everyone's ideas about what those ideas or ideals represent and entail vary widely, so do people's ideas and experiences of what their OWN masculinity and/or femininity is or are.
 There's no one way to be masculine, nor any right or perfect way to be masculine.
 And I'm not sure if you were suggesting this or not, but a heterosexual man, or a man who has never had any kind of sex with men, is not, by default, more masculine than men with other experiences.
 To suggest that suggests that gay or bisexual men are not "real" men, and that ultimate masculinity and femininity must be heterosexual.
 Suffice it to say, I'd don't agree with that, and as someone bisexual, I'd be surprised if you did.
 If you do, but only think so about men, that's a mighty double-standard you've got on your hands there.
 If sex with women doesn't make women less feminine, sex with men doesn't make men less masculine.

 One thing I also want to call out is a term you used: "gay encounter."
-When someone uses a term like that to describe what was, I presume, a same-sex sexual experience, what it implies is that what sex or gender we choose to have any given sexual experience with dictates our orientation, and that's not something that makes much sense.
+When someone uses a term like that to describe what was, I presume, a sexual experience with a person of the same gender, what it implies is that what sex or gender we choose to have any given sexual experience with dictates our orientation, and that's not something that makes much sense.
 For instance, if and when I'm having sex with a man, I don't see how I could be having a "heterosexual encounter" because I am not, nor have I ever been, a heterosexual person.
 When a lesbian woman has sex with me, has she had "bisexual" sex?
 The sex she had with me somehow denied her own orientation and identity and made her something else while we were having it?
 I feel pretty powerful in bed sometimes, it's true, but I don't think I have to power to alter someone's whole identity and orientation while they're having sex with me.

 Bisexual, heterosexual and homosexual aren't terms we can accurately use to describe the sex that we have: those terms are meant to describe personal identity.
 Identity is how we conceptualize ourselves, and we may choose one of those terms to describe one part of who we are, how we conceptualize ourselves, not what we do or have done.
 If your boyfriend says he identifies as heterosexual, says he is heterosexual, that is what he knows himself to be.
 If you say you identify as bisexual, say you are bisexual, that is what you know yourself to be.
 Sexuality and sexual identity can be somewhat fluid, so later in life either one of you may feel a different identity is a better fit for you, but all you can know -- about yourself and others -- is how you or they identify now.
 Second-guessing someone's stated orientation based on your assessment or ideas about a certain sexual experience they had, or because an ex of theirs felt bored in bed, just isn't fair or respectful.